What A Google First-Price Auction Means For Digital Publishers

 A first-price auction is when all advertisers bidding on a publisher’s inventory equally compete by submitting bids for a publisher’s ad space.
 The top bidder for the inventory then pays the winning bid price.

-This seems like the fairest way to force advertisers to compete.
+The first-price auction seems like the fairest way to force advertisers to compete.
 However, over the course of time, Google learned that this methodology didn’t actually produce a true price for a publishers inventory and often saw advertisers bidding far more than market value.
 In an effort to improve this for everyone in the ecosystem, Google adopted a second-price auction for their ad exchange.

 What is a second-price auction?